-Periodically, we enter into forward firm sales commitments for products to be delivered in future periods.
+Periodically, we enter into prepaid firm sales commitments for products to be delivered in future periods.
 As a result, we could be exposed to embedded losses should our product costs exceed the firm sales prices.
-At June 30, 2017, we had no embedded losses associated with sales commitments with firm sales prices.
+At September 30, 2017, we had approximately \$0.6 million in embedded losses associated with prepaid sales commitments and other sales commitments that we plan to fulfil with purchased product.